mailynfz/acis-2116-chat/README.md

 - When asking it for help solving a specific problem, ask it to use step-by-step reasoning.
 For instance, you can copy-paste a question into the chat box then add the text "Explain your reasoning step-by-step" to the end of your prompt.
     - It also helps to tell it what chapter the question comes from.
   The template that I have been using to ask it for help solving sample questoins look something like this:

-    > Here is an example problem from Chapter 14. <br>
+    > Here is an example problem from Chapter {N}. <br>
     > {PASTE problem text here} <br>
     > Please explain your reasoning step-by-step.

   Here is an example:
     > Here is an example problem from Chapter 14. <br>
     > Casey Nelson is a divisional manager for Pigeon Company.
 His annual pay raises are largely determined by his division’s return on investment (ROI), which has been above 20% each of the last three years.
 Casey is considering a capital budgeting project that would         require a $3,500,000 investment in equipment with a useful life of five years and no salvage value.
 Pigeon Company’s discount rate is 16%.
 The project would provide net operating income each year for five years is $400,000, which is reported net of $700,000              depreciation expense.
 What is the project's IRR? <br>
     > Please explain your reasoning step-by-step.